ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 # Lab 3: System Integration and Radio Communication

 ### Purpose:
+The goal of this lab was to integrate the components from previous labs and milestones into our robot and use radio communcation between Arduinos to update the [provided GUI](https://github.com/backhous/ece3400-maze-gui) with accurate maze data from the robot.
+David and Michael worked on integrating robot components, namely the 660 Hz start signal, and Greg and Andrew worked on setting up radio communcation and protocols for updating the GUI.
+All team members worked on combining radio communication with robot right-hand-wall following and robot detection.

 Efficient data scheme to store all maze information on an Arduino